 - Betty Teesdale Lawford, aged 1, who landed in America from England, in 1907

-- Charles H. Lawford, aged 33, who emigrated to America from Leicester, England, in 1907
+- Charles H. Lawford, aged 33, who immigrated to America from Leicester, England, in 1907

-- Algernon Lawford, aged 22, who emigrated to the United States from Liversedge, England, in 1908
+- Algernon Lawford, aged 22, who immigrated to the United States from Liversedge, England, in 1908

-- Egerton C. B. Lawford, aged 54, who emigrated to the United States from London, England, in 1908
+- Egerton C. B. Lawford, aged 54, who immigrated to the United States from London, England, in 1908

 - Ernest Lawford, aged 38, who landed in America from London, England, in 1909